nodejs/node/doc/api/n-api.md

 - Named: a simple UTF8-encoded string
 - Integer-Indexed: an index value represented by `uint32_t`
 - JavaScript value: these are represented in N-API by `napi_value`.
-This can be a `napi_value` representing a String, Number or Symbol.
+This can be a `napi_value` representing a String, Number, or Symbol.

 N-API values are represented by the type `napi_value`.
 Any N-API call that requires a JavaScript value takes in a `napi_value`.